-Subsection (k) provides that delivering to the office an application for a certificate of title that identifies a security interest, together with payment of the applicable fee, is the equivalent of filing a financing statement.
-See Uniform Commercial Code Section 9-311(b).
-It therefore allows for a security interest to attain priority under such rules as Section 9-317(a)(2)(B) (giving priority over a lien creditor whose lien arises after the security agreement is authenticated and a financing statement is filed) and Section 9-317(e) (giving a perfected purchase-money security interest priority over a judicial lien if a financing statement is filed within 20 days of when the debtor receives possession).
-Subsection (k) does not, by treating the delivery of an application for a certificate of title as the equivalent of filing a financing statement, subject the application or the certificate to the rules of Uniform Commercial Code Section 9-506.
-Instead, Section 17 of this act governs the effect of any errors or omissions in the certificate of title.
+Subsection (d) provides that a security interest in a vessel is perfected upon delivery to the office of an application for a certificate of title that identifies a security interest, together with payment of the applicable fee.
+This rule operates in conjunction with Uniform Commercial Code Section 9-311(b), which provides that compliance with this act is the equivalent of filing a financing statement.
+Collectively, they allow for a security interest to attain priority under such rules as Section 9-317(a)(2)(B) (giving priority over a lien creditor whose lien arises after the security agreement is authenticated and a financing statement is filed), Section 9-317(e) (giving a perfected purchase-money security interest priority over a judicial lien if a financing statement is filed within 20 days of when the debtor receives possession), and Section 9-324(a) (giving a perfected purchase-money security interest priority over a conflicting security interest if a financing statement is filed to perfect the purchase-money security interest within 20 days of when the debtor received possession).